huijunwu/libgdx-ai-wiki/Steering-Behaviors.md

 of the agents in its immediate area defined by the given [Proximity](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/Proximity.html).
 The acceleration is calculated by first iterating through all the neighbors and averaging their position vectors.
 This gives us the center of mass of the neighbors, the place the agents wants to get to, so it seeks to that position.

-Also, the implementation always returns a normalized linear acceleration (or zero).
-This is not a problem since usually you blend it with other group behaviors like Separation and Alignment so you can give it a proper weight, see BlendedSteering.

 ![cohesion](https://cloud.githubusercontent.com/assets/2366334/3997430/57ea14ce-293f-11e4-82fe-e6170c66b6f2.png)